Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

 # CentOS Enterprise Linux 7 - System Administration Essentials
-This will be my very detailed tutorial for how to go from zero to hero for the essentials of CentOS Linux 7 System Administration.
+This will be my very detailed tutorial for how to go from zero to hero on the essentials of CentOS Linux 7 System Administration.

 ## Table of Contents
 1. [Prerequisites](#prereq)